-Sony A6000 versus Fujifilm X100S
+Sony A6000 vs Fujifilm X100S

 The Sony Alpha A6000 and the Fujifilm X100S are two enthusiast cameras that were officially introduced, respectively, in February 2014 and January 2013.
 The A6000 is a mirrorless interchangeable lens camera, while the X100S is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Sony has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A6000 vs Fujifilm X100S

 The side-by-side display below illustrates the physical size and weight of the Sony A6000 and the Fujifilm X100S.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100S is notably larger (17 percent) than the Sony A6000.
 In this context, it is worth noting that neither the A6000 nor the X100S are weather-sealed.